fj77-31415/frank-yolo-26/README.md

 - Select Another Kernel > Colab > New Colab Server > GPU > Python3

-To run inference on some set of images, comment this section out:
+To run inference on some set of images, uncomment this section:

 ```
 results = model.predict(